Woodland Hills Mall: Public transit

 Metropolitan Tulsa Transit Authority (Tulsa Transit for short) operates five bus routes out of Woodland Hills Mall, which are routes 310, 440, 450, 460 and 490.
 The bus stop for all routes is located on the north side of the Walmart Supercenter outparcel just northwest of the main mall.

 Food court

 The mall has over 580 seats in its food court, which features a fire pit.
 The food court can be easily accessed through the Pinecone entrance to the northeast.
 It features Auntie Anne's Pretzels, Oh K-Dog & Egg Toast, Charleys Philly Steaks, Chick-fil-A, It's Greek To Me, Nori Japan, Neighborhood News Today, IKIGAIDO umami fries, Starbucks, and Subway, and other restaurants.
-The mall also features a Texas de Brazil restaurant, a Brazilian steakhouse, located lower level at the Acorn entrance, on the other side of the mall from the food court, to the southeast. is located outside on the southeast parking lot.
+The mall also features a Texas de Brazil restaurant, a Brazilian steakhouse, located lower level at the Acorn entrance, on the other side of the mall from the food court, to the southeast.
+The Cheesecake Factory is located outside on the southeast parking lot.